dataminer-site/dataminer-site.github.io/docs/archive/0.7/sql/duckdb_table_functions.md

 The various settings are described in the [configuration page](./configuration).

 ## duckdb_tables
-The `duckdb_tables()` function provides metadata about the base tables available in the DuckDB instance.
+The `duckdb_tables()` function provides metadata about the base tables available in the DataMiner instance.

 | Column | Description | Type |
 |:---|:---|:---|